LTX 120mm POLYSTYRENE FIXING PLUG 200PCS

 Is the LTX 120 mm certified for aerated concrete blocks?

 Yes — substrate Category E (aerated concrete) is covered by ETA-16/0509.
-On aerated concrete the anchorage depth increases to 50 mm and the drill hole to 60 mm, so the 120 mm sleeve length supports boards up to 60 mm on new-build aerated substrates with surface mounting and up to 80 mm with immersed mounting.
+On aerated concrete the anchorage depth increases to 50 mm and the drill hole to 60 mm, so the 120 mm sleeve supports boards up to 60 mm on new-build aerated substrates with surface mounting and up to 80 mm with immersed mounting.

 How should LTX plugs be stored on site?